10,000+ locations reviewed to keep your luggage safe

 asked questions

-The price for luggage storage in Yokohama is just ¥800/bag for the entire day.
+The price for luggage storage in Yokohama starts from just ¥450/bag for the entire day.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Yokohama.